 The challenge here is to find a way to motivate students to read more and do it outside of their classroom hours.
-Technology can work to their advantage only if they are willing to do the work as well.
+Technology can work to its advantage only if they are willing to do it.

 Laptops, clickers, smartboards, and calculators

 Teachers using laptops, clickers, smartboards, and calculators can engage students and enable students a diverse platform to express new ideas and demonstrate how well they comprehend the given material.
 With the help of these tools, teachers can also gather data in real-time, which also benefits students as they can get instant feedback from their teachers.